 Snowmobile Lanaudiere – Easy, Effortless Sledding

-Here, in the heart of the Laurentian Mountains just north of Montreal, we found trail after heart-stopping trail that took our breathe away.
-I’d keep expecting an amazing trail to end around the next corner or over the hill ahead, but more often than not it would simply get better.
+Here, in the heart of the Laurentian Mountains just north of Montreal, we found trail after heart-stopping trails that took our breathe away.
+I’d keep expecting each amazing trail to end around the next corner or over the hill ahead.
+But more often than not it would simply get better.
 That’s because most trails in the central and northern parts of Lanaudière are on forest access roads, old logging roads and utility corridors.
-Many of these provide long, wide straightaways with good sight lines, gentle curves and rolling topography — perfect for an easy, effortless Quebec snowmobile tour.
+Many of these provide long, wide straightaways.
+They also offer good sight lines, gentle curves and rolling topography.
+Perfect for an easy, effortless Quebec snowmobile tour.

 Snowmobile Lanaudiere – New Snowmobile Trails

-Snow machine riders who have been to this mountainous area of Lanaudière previously on a Quebec snowmobile tour will know that one of its attractions was snowmobiling the network of trails on the roads in the park.
-So when snowmobiling there closed, it was important for Lanaudière to continue to deliver an alternative that still provided a great Quebec snowmobile tour experience – and that’s what happened with those millions of dollars.
-As one of those who have thrilled to Lanaudière trails many times over the years, I can attest that snowmobiling there remains as good as ever.
+Many snow machine riders have visited to this mountainous area of Lanaudière previously on a Quebec snowmobile tour.
+They know that one of its attractions was the network of trails on the roads in the park.
+So when snowmobiling there closed, it was important for Lanaudière to deliver an alternative.
+One that still provided a great Quebec snowmobile tour experience.
+And that’s what happened with those millions of dollars.
+I’m one of those who have thrilled to Lanaudière trails many times over the years.
+So I can attest that snowmobiling there remains as good as ever.
 Kudos to the Lanaudière snowmobile clubs that did most of the trail work!